Online Marketing Metrics: 10 Important Things To Measure

 Marketing is a science, not a superstition, because of measurement.
 For many business owners, marketing is an unnecessary investment that should be spent only when the budget allows it.

 Solid metrics provide you with the information you need to face the challenge of unpredictability.
-If you’re just getting started or need to revamp your current marketing plan, educate yourself with:
+If you’re just getting started or need to revamp your current marketing plan, educate yourself with the following:

 1. Total Visits:

-If you observe a dip in your statistics from month to month, you’ll know it’s time to look into one of your marketing channels to figure out why.
-You should expect your overall number of visitors to slowly increase in a healthy, consistent campaign.
+If you observe a dip in your statistics from month to month, you’ll know it’s time to examine one of your marketing channels to determine why.

 2. New Sessions:

-For example, if you make substantial changes to your site’s structure or content and your recurring visitor to new visitor ratio falls, it might indicate that your site is losing its efficacy in attracting repeat visitors.
+For example, make substantial changes to your site’s structure or content, and your recurring visitor-to-new visitor ratio falls.
+This might indicate that your site is losing its efficacy in attracting repeat visitors.

 3. Channel-Specific Traffic: